 In today’s modern workplace, technology is the number one driver of innovation and efficiency.
-But without reliable IT support, technology can also represent the number one threat to your business’ security.
+But without reliable IT support, technology can also represent the number one threat to your business’s security.

-4. Unsolicited email, infected attachments, and malicious links are still dangerous.
+4) Unsolicited emails, infected attachments, and malicious links are still dangerous.
 You could have the strongest security policies in the world in place, but all it takes is one inadvertent click on one malicious link or bad email attachment to infect all of the computers in your office.
-Never open ANY email or attachment if you don’t recognize the sender, hover over ANY link and review the address before clicking on it, and publish a clear and concise policy on these matters that ALL employees are required to understand and sign.
+Never open ANY emails or attachments if you don’t recognize the sender, hover over ANY link and review the address before clicking on it, and publish a clear and concise policy on these matters that ALL employees are required to understand and sign.